top of page

 It is usually the primary caregiver, the person who spends the most time parenting and trying to connect with the child, who becomes the nurturing enemy, a term coined by Nancy Verrier in The Primal Wound.
 The phrase says it all and strikes at the heart of every parent who has loved a child with reactive attachment disorder.

 As profoundly sad as it is, intimacy is the trigger for kids with reactive attachment disorder.
-They will do anything to get away from the threat—the therapeutic parent/nurturing enemy.
+They will do anything to get away from the threat — their primary caregiver/nurturing enemy.

 Before I understood the concept of the nurturing enemy, I had a mantra I would repeat to myself every time my child behaved poorly or raged; “I am an immovable mountain.
 I will not be swayed.”
 I was fully committed to being the loving, accepting, stable, steady, regulated, consistent, and safe person my son needed to heal.
 I saw the need behind my son’s behavior.